 Welcome to the SF Bay Chapter of the National Speleological Society (NSS)!
 If you’re reading this you’re interested in caves, caving, and meeting other cavers.

-Caving is the art of traveling underground, through spaces often not meant for human travel, finding new caves, exploring, conserving, and mapping them.
+Caving is the art of traveling underground, through spaces often not meant for human travel, finding new caves, exploring, conserving, studying, and mapping them.
 Cavers (not “spelunkers”) are the people who travel in these location and they can be anyone: scientists, explorers, artists, climbers, hobbyists, travelers, people who simply appreciate the underground world.
 The NSS is the United States’ national organization dedicated to the exploration and conservation of caves, which you can also join.
 They facilitate several events across the US throughout the year, including the yearly convention.
 SFBC is “chapter” of the NSS, commonly known as a grotto or caving club.

-As NSS Board of Cindy Wu says in her introductory article, So you want to cave?, the best way to figure out if you like caving is to go caving with other cavers, see if you like it, and then go again.
+As former Director of the NSS Board of the Directors, Cindy Wu, says in her introductory article, So you want to cave?, the best way to figure out if you like caving is to go caving with other cavers, see if you like it, and then go again.
 But, it can be hard to go caving for the first time!
-SFBC hosts monthly meetings on the 4th Tuesday, as well as vertical practices and beginner trips.
-Add our calendar to get updates on trips, and join the grotto to access the email list!
-Or, simply join the new-cavers list and see if you like it.
+Try one or all of the following to meet folks:

 As a community, we strive to follow the NSS motto: